yujunxian/TECHIN515_Team5/README.md

 ## Our Solution

-TwoInchPulse addresses this need by integrating a **load cell**, **high-resolution ADC**, and **IMU** with an **ESP32-S3 microcontroller** to track compression force, motion, and rhythm.
-Feedback is provided through an **OLED display** and **buzzer**, allowing trainees to self-correct in real time.
+TwoInchPulse addresses this need by integrating a FSR,  and MPU6050 with an ESP32-S3 microcontroller to track compression force, motion, and rhythm.
+Feedback is provided through a buzzer, 2 LEDs, and a front-end, allowing trainees to self-correct in real time and review historical records for improvement.

 ---

 ## Key Features

 - **Compression Depth Measurement**
-  Load cell + … ADC captures applied pressure to estimate compression depth.
+  Force Sensitive Resistor applied pressure to estimate compression depth.
 - **Smart Feedback Algorithm**
-  The system categorizes each compression as:
-  - Below threshold
-  - Within target range
-  - Exceeds safe limit

-- **Multimodal Output**
-  Visual feedback via OLED; audio cues via buzzer for rhythm guidance and warning alerts.

-- **Command-Line Interface (CLI)**
-  Real-time data from the sensors is streamed via Serial Monitor for validation and debugging.
+  The system includes a web app to showcase the current real-time data and enabled a review of historical records.
+LED on the device also gives user an intuitive feedback of the performance.
+A buzzer with indicated rythm also reminds user to perform the action in a timely speed.

-- **Low-Fidelity Prototype**
+- **Flexible Enclosure**
-  Components are enclosed in a lightweight, cardboard shell, simulating final product placement.
+  Enclosure designed with special material with flexible features allows the CPR process being safer and smoother.
 - **Low-Power, Portable System**
-  Powered by a coin cell or LiPo battery for field use or mobile training.
+  Powered by a rechargeable  LiPo battery for field use or mobile training.

 ---